On this page

-Intra-fund advisers are also at a disadvantage because they can’t follow up with members who are left to implement the advice themselves.
-Implementation is higher with a personal financial adviser because they do it for you.
+Funds giving intra-fund advice are also at a disadvantage because they don’t generally follow up with members, who are left to implement the advice themselves.
+Follow through is higher with a personal financial adviser because they do it for you.

 Risks and remedies

-When you seek simple, factual advice from your super fund you are only going to get advice about their investment options and services, so to that extent the advice you get is limited if not conflicted.
+When you use intra-fund advice you are only going to get advice about your super fund’s investment options and services (not any external products), so to that extent the advice you get is limited if not conflicted.
 However, under ASIC rules super funds are required to manage conflicts of interest in their dealings with members.

 Fully outsourced advice does away with some of the concerns about conflict of interest because advisers can offer products from other funds, including advice on SMSFs.

-If you are not happy with the advice you receive or you have a complaint, you should take your complaint to your super fund first to give them the opportunity to address it.
+If you are not happy with the advice you receive or have a complaint, you should take your complaint to your super fund to give them the opportunity to address it.

 Then, if you are still not satisfied you can lodge a complaint with the Australian Financial Complaints Authority (AFCA).
 This is a free ombudsman service whose decisions are binding on superannuation fund trustees.